ChrisNzoka/blog_posts/ckysn541m0eoj66s1hxeu6tzj.md

 **Technical writing provides the opportunity to learn and teach.** In fact, I didn't know half of the content of this article until I researched, learned, and shared it with you.

 **Writing encourages us to study and pick up new skills**.
-Plus, it offers the ideal opportunity to learn more on the subject and improve our learning abilities.
+Plus, it offers the ideal opportunity to learn more about the subject and improve our learning abilities.

 **Writing is the perfect assurance that we know what we know.**